FREQUENTLY ASKED QUESTIONS

 If you’re a mac user and feel like trying things out you can try the app Camtwist, which is free and basicly does the same thing Manycam does, but it’s a little more complicated to setup.
 If that doesn’t scare you, go ahead and give it a try.

-remember that Skype is all you need to get started.
+remember that Zoom is all you need to get started.
 We can discuss possiblities when you’re interested in using more advanced software while getting started with Skype.

 How do YOU setup your audio interface ? (experienced users)